mehadihn/BRACUCSE370DatabaseSystems/README.md

 * Javascript
 * My SQL

+### ER Diagram and Relational Schema is also provided as PDF's.

 ## Istallation Guide:
 1. Clone the whole repository to your localhost folder.
 2. Launch XAMPP (or any other similar service) and start Apache, My SQL